kavehs87/my3pai-website/docs/TRIP_API.md

 - `videos` objects can include optional `duration` (seconds) and `platform` hints which are preserved in responses
 - `shortDuration` falls back to the first video duration when not provided
 - `views`, `likes`, and `comments` are optional integers that default to `0` when omitted
 - Each trip response includes an `owner` object with creator metadata (id, name, avatar, followers)
+- Only the trip owner (`owner.id === currentUser.id`) can update or delete a trip.
+The API returns `403` if you attempt to modify someone else’s trip.

 ---